ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

 Alx shell basic script
-7. A script that moves betty from /tmp/ to /tmp/my_first_directory
+8. A script that deletes  betty from /tmp/my_first-_directory